 However, it’s not for everyone.
 If you’re looking for a get-rich-quick-scheme, you may be disappointed to learn that dropshipping still requires a lot of hands-on work to build into a million-dollar venture.

-On the other hand, if you’re ready to grab eCommerce by the horns, you can enjoy the rewards of hard, honest work without having to do everything on your own.
+On the other hand, if you’re ready to grab eCommerce by the horns (see our guide on what is eCommerce), you can enjoy the rewards of hard, honest work without having to do everything on your own.

 Test it out for yourself and see the results you can achieve using Wix’s dropshipping solution.
 Simplify the process of creating an online store and finding dropshipping suppliers with our easy-to-use eCommerce tools.
 Try Wix eCommerce for free today.

 Allison is the editor for the Wix eCommerce blog, with several years of experience reporting on eCommerce news, strategies, and founder stories.